TrentM1997/use-virtual-list/src/hooks/README.md

 - Scheduling delay (you currently use ~400ms) smooths bursty scroll events; it’s not tied to animation frames.

-- If items changes, you’ll likely want to reset the internal timer/flags.
+- If items change, you’ll likely want to reset the internal timer/flags.

 ## When to use without a virtualizer